Composting is a fascinating but complex process that involves chemical reactions, bacteria, fungi and multiple organisms.

 These bacteria perform best at temperatures of around 13°C/ 55°F. But they’ll also work at lower temperatures, including at -18°C/0°F!
 These bacteria give off a small amount of heat.
 If conditions are right, even when the weather is cold they can lead to the hotter conditions created by mesophilic bacteria.

-Thermophilic bacteria are incredibly tough bacteria, and may have been the first bacteria on earth.
-These bacteria prefer hotter temperatures, and are most active at 46 – 60°C/ 115 to 140°F.
+Thermophiles are incredibly tough bacteria and may have been the first bacteria on earth.
+These bacteria prefer hotter temperatures and are most active at 46 – 60°C/ 115 to 140°F.

-The reasons many composters aim for hot compost is because thermophilic bacteria work faster than other bacteria.
+The reason many composters aim for hot compost is that thermophilic bacteria work faster than other bacteria.
 The high temperatures they produce also kill pathogens and weed seeds.
 However, if the compost exceeds 71°C/160°F these bacteria will start to die off, slowing down the composting process.

 Nitrifying bacteria often receive little attention when it comes to composting, but they play an important role in changing ammonium compounds to nitrates – which are then accessible to plants.
 There may be some overlap with other types of bacteria mentioned here.
 For example, some studies have found relations of nitrifying bacteria among thermophilic bacteria.

-Fungi also helps to break down tough materials.
+Fungi also help to break down tough materials.
 These can be more tolerant of heat and may start to appear in the thermophilic stages.

 Bacteria aren’t the only things working away in your compost heap.
 Bacteria attracts larger organisms searching for food, while those larger organisms attract bigger organisms again.